ttyobiwan/camora/README.md

 # Camora

 Camora is a lightweight task scheduler for Python.
+It uses Pydantic to validate the tasks' payload and is built with dependency injection in mind.

+The main idea behind Camora, was to have something simpler than Celery, that is easy to use, supports async code and allows for customization of all the building blocks.

 ## Usage